mahlonpage/rENGex/README.md

 # rENGex

-rENGex is a simple english-regex hybrid language that compiles to regular expressions.
-It is designed to be easy to read and write, and to be a stepping stone for learning regex.
+rENGex is a simple english-regex hybrid language that compiles to regular expressions through the rENGex Engine (this project!).
+The language is designed to be easy to read and write, and allows easy creation of complex regular expressions.
+Watch the demo below to see its magic in action!

-I built this project with the goal of creating a beginner-friendly way of learning and using regex.
-Along the way this project has refined my knowledge of the nuances of regular expressions and given me a chance to practice parsing and scripting.

 https://github.com/mahlonpage/rENGex/assets/90529561/fbdf101a-011d-428a-a4d3-a93f0279e4ea